 The Australian Government is committed to providing a sustainable system that supports older people who need care.
-Our new aged care system will give you the support and care you need to stay healthier.
+Our new aged care system will give you the support and care you require as your needs change.

-Some of these changes to the aged care system are happening now.
-Aged care reforms are already underway, and aim to give older people support in their own homes, so they can stay in their homes and communities and be independent for as long as possible.
+Some of the changes to the aged care system are happening now and aim to give older people support in their own homes, so they can remain in their communities and be independent for as long as possible.

 Visit My Aged Care or call 1800 200 422 for more information about aged care support and services available now in your local area.

-The aged care reform package recognises that while older Australians prefer to receive care at home for as long as possible there will also be an increasing demand for residential care.
+The aged care reforms recognises that while older Australians prefer to receive care at home for as long as possible there will also be an increasing demand for residential care.

-From 1 July 2014, the amount you pay for home care will be based on what you can afford to pay through an income test.
-No full-rate pensioner can be asked to pay an income-tested care fee.
+As of 1 July 2014, the amount you pay for home care is based on what you can afford to pay through an income test.
+No full-rate pensioner will be asked to pay an income-tested care fee.